liadraz/CS50_Scheduler_Final_Project/README.md

 # Simple Scheduler

-### This project is the Final Project of the CS50 online course 2022.
+### This project is the Final Project of the CS50 Harvard University online course
-Written in C language, run and tested on Linux Ubuntu OS. <br>
+Written in C language, run and tested on Linux Ubuntu 24v OS <br>
-Created by Liad Raz.

 <br>